MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 # Manage Skype for Business settings in the Microsoft Teams admin center

-As an admin, the Microsoft Teams admin center is where you manage settings for Skype for Business features for Skype for Business users in your organization.
+As an admin, the Microsoft Teams admin center is where you manage settings for features specific to Skype for Business for Skype for Business users in your organization.
 You can manage settings for your organization and for individual Skype for Business users.

 ## Manage Skype for Business settings for your organization